hashicorp/consul/website/source/docs/guides/kubernetes-reference.html.md

 if a Consul server is lost, the data will not be lost.
 This is an important feature of Kubernetes, but may take some additional configuration.
-If you are running Kubernetes on one of the major cloud platforms, persistent volumes should already be configured; be sure to read their documentation for more details.
+If you are running Kubernetes on one of the major cloud platforms, persistent volumes should already be configured for you; be sure to read their documentation for more details.
 In addition to setting up the PV resource in Kubernetes, you will need to map the Consul server to that volume with the [storage class parameter](https://www.consul.io/docs/platform/k8s/helm.html#v-server-storageclass).